Using Your Health Insurance for Mental Health Care

 If you have the Loyola University Insurance Plan (United Health Care) you can review your behavioral health benefits here.

-If you have any questions about your behavioral health coverage, or find that you may need to explore ways in which treatment can be made available or more affordable – please call our Care Manager at 773-508-8173.
+If you have any questions about your behavioral health coverage, or find that you may need to explore ways in which treatment can be made available or more affordable – please call the Wellness Center at 773-508-2530, option 3, and leave a voicemail.
+Your call will be returned promptly by a Wellness Center mental health professional.
 The Wellness Center is also available to review your list of ‘in network’ providers to assist you in choosing the appropriate care provider for your treatment needs.
 The Wellness Center is dedicated to ensuring that all students have access to mental health treatment and resources.
 We remain available to assist you with your health insurance or referral related questions as needed.